EdgeJay/d3hiring-nodejs-api-assessment/README.md

 2. Run `yarn install` command
 3. cd to `packages/server` folder
 4. Run `yarn dev` command

+## Git

+Branches in this repo is maintained using `GitFlow` style.
+Hubflow provides add-on cli tools to existing `git` command to manage branches in `GitFlow` style.

 ## Files and folder structure